mcgarrah/mcgarrah.github.io/_posts/2024-01-27-networking-site-2-site-vpn.md

 Both locations have [Google Nest Wifi Pro 6e](https://store.google.com/us/product/nest_wifi_pro) and I have numerous extra older [Google Wifi](https://www.amazon.com/Google-WiFi-system-3-Pack-replacement/dp/B01MAW2294) units (non-6e) available.

 The city location has a ProxMox Cluster that I'll be writing about in a later post.
-I have aspirations of using it to host some public network services and my media library.
+I have aspirations of using it to host some public network services and my personal media library.
 The cluster is setup be workable as an HA capable LXC container host but would need a lot of work figuring out how to setup OpnSense/PiHole/etc... with the typical mess of LACP, CARP, VIP and other network acrynoms to get it working.
 Also, I'm not keen on virtual network devices being used without a lot of thought put into them.
 I don't want a reboot of a node in my cluster to drop all networking at my house.

-Each location has CAT5e or better cables pulled but not all of the cabling is punched down on a patch panel or wall jack for immediate usage.
+Each of the two locations have CAT5e or better network cables pulled but not all of the cabling is punched down on a patch panel or wall jack for immediate usage.
+So we have options in hauling around network devices at the locations.

+I thought ahead have have my two locations setup with different CIDR ranges of IP addresses in usage.
+The default CIDR for Google Wifi is 192.168.86.0/24 or the 255 IP addresses 192.168.86.1 - 192.168.86.255.
+Thinking ahead, I set those to different non-overlapping ranges and extended them from a /24 to a /23 so I get 512 IPs for each private subnet.
+I consisted moving from the non-routable 192.168.0.0/16 range to someplace in the 10.0.0.0/8 but corporate networks have sucked up those ranges and I don't want to overlap those if possible.
+For private SAN networks, I've used the 10.0.0.0/8 in a couple places.

 more tbd here...